telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/windows-forms-application/accessibility.md

 All the accessibility messages and labels support localization.
 You can modify them, following the procedure, described           [here]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/report-viewer-localization%}).

->note Please note that the meta-information, added to the report content when the accessibility is enabled, might result in a small performance penalty,             especially on machines with outdated hardware.
+> Please note that the meta-information, added to the report content when the accessibility is enabled, might result in a small performance penalty,             especially on machines with outdated hardware.
 For best experience we recommend to enable the accessibility features conditionally according to your user's needs.

 ## Supported accessibility features in WinForms report viewer